 The enclosure(s) shall have the appropriate rating for the Project Site conditions specified in Appendix 3 of this Scope Book and shall be thermally insulated with a fully integrated heating, ventilating and air conditioning (HVAC) system to satisfy the climate requirements of all equipment, materials, components, and occupants housed in the enclosure(s).
-The HVAC system shall be provided with full redundancy (2 x 100%) to prevent system outage and damage.
+The HVAC system shall be provided with full redundancy (2 x 100%) to prevent system outage, damage, and thermal stress to the batteries.